Full details including videos and sound samples can be found at https://treefallsound.com and the pi-Stomp wiki

 Since you're reading this, you're likely a maker/hacker and a musician.
 You love to build and create.
 So what could be better than making awesome music using hardware (and maybe even software) that you built?
 That's been my dream for decades (read "experienced", not "old" ;-).
 Raspberry Pi and high def sound cards along with some open source software like LV2 (plugin format) and MOD/MODEP, have finally made such an endeavor possible.

 The project started in Spring 2019.
 Although I had working prototypes within a few months, creating something that others can build is a lot of work.
 The industrial/mechanical design along with documentation has actually required way more effort than the electrical and software design.
-The latest circuit board is the 9th iteration.
-The last two public versions have been built successfully 8+ times and by at least 6 other builders.
+The latest circuit board is the 8th iteration.
+The last two public versions have been built successfully 10+ times by builders around the world.
 So this is a fairly mature project which I will continue to improve.
-Your help is also more than welcome!
+Your help and ideas are more than welcome!

 - Raspberry Pi 1.4 Ghz 64-bit quad-core processor